Caravan Maintenance Image

 The Residual Current Device (RCD) must be operating correctly; make sure the cut-out safety test switch works.

-Extension cords need to be in good condition and ensure that each battery and solar-panel are serviced as per the manufacturers’ requirements.
+Extension cords need to be in good condition.
+Also its important to remember that each battery and solar-panel need to be serviced as per the manufacturers’ requirements.

 Brakes